7digital/7digital-api-stubber/README.md

 ### Fluent Helper For Integration Testing 7digital API client Applications

-**This is under development and we make no guarantees of API stability- use at your own risk**
+**This is under development and there are likely to be breaking changes without warning**

 A helper package which spins up an API stub as a child process and allows you to fluently configure the behaviour of the stub from with in your integration tests.

 ```javascript
 var stub = require('7digital-api-stubber').stub;